 - Study mode and duration

-Students begin their studies in September.
-The programme includes four core courses (26 contact hours per course totalling 104 contact hours), three track courses (26 contact hours per course totalling 78 contact hours), a course on Research Ethics (12 contact hours) and a thesis (104 contact hours).
+Students begin their studies in September each year.
+The Programme includes four core courses (26 contact hours per course totalling 104 contact hours), three track courses (26 contact hours per course totalling 78 contact hours), a course on Research Ethics (12 contact hours) and a thesis (104 contact hours).

 - NURS6001 Scientific Progress in Nursing

 - NURS6002 Advanced Quantitative Research Designs and Methods